roojs/roobuilder/src/OllChat/outline_plan.md

 ## Implementation Order

 ### Step 1: API Client (Phase 1)

+**Reference Implementation**: `/home/alan/gitlive/web.roojsolutions/Pman/Roojs/Test/Ollama.php`

+This PHP test file demonstrates the complete API client functionality that should be replicated in Vala.
+The end goal of Stage 1 is to create a command-line test program that does exactly the same thing.

+**Implementation Steps**:
 1. Create `Ollama/Client.vala` class with basic structure
 2. Implement `Ollama/Call/BaseCall.vala` with HTTP request handling
 3. Implement `Ollama/Call/ChatCall.vala` with message handling